 - Is there a minimum GPA requirement?

 - To be considered for our SLP Master’s program, you must have a minimum 3.0 GPA on your most recent 60 credit hours.
 The majority of the applicants currently offered a seat in our program have a 3.4 GPA or higher.

 - How is my GPA calculated?

-- The Graduate School uses your most recent 60 credit hours of coursework, as does CSDCAS.
+- The Graduate School calculates your most recent 60 credit hours of coursework, as does CSDCAS.
 We also carefully consider your CSD coursework and undergrad GPA.

 9) Application Deadline

-- Your Idaho State University Graduate School application must be electronically submitted with fees paid no later than Midnight, Mountain Standard Time, on January 15th.
+- Your completed ISU Graduate School application must be submitted with fees paid by February 1, 2020, Midnight, Mountain Standard Time.

 - Where do I go to apply to the SLP Master’s Program?